submarinejuice/CP322-Final-Project-Group-9/README.md

 ## 13. Final Notes

 This repository provides a complete, reproducible pipeline for analyzing how **physiological arousal** and **market context** influence risky financial decisions.
-All figures, analyses, and models can be reproduced by running:
+All figures, analyses, and models can be reproduced.